LoFT: Low-Rank Adaptation That Behaves Like Full Fine-Tuning¶

 Key Findings¶

-- LoFT naturally eliminates the need for the LoRA scaling factor \(\alpha\).
+- LoFT automatically eliminates the need for the LoRA scaling factor \(\alpha\).

 Highlights & Insights¶

-- Elimination of the \(\alpha\) hyperparameter: Gradient scaling naturally resolves norm ambiguity, reducing tuning burden.
+- Elimination of \(\alpha\): Using gradient scaling naturally resolves norm ambiguity and reduces hyperparameter tuning burdens.

 Limitations & Future Work¶